Richard Henry Brunton

-Richard Henry Brunton FRGS MICE (26 December 1841 – 24 April 1901) was the so-called "Father of Japanese lighthouses".
+Richard Henry Brunton FRGS MICE (26 December 1841 – 24 April 1901) was a British engineer known as the "Father of Japanese lighthouses".
 Brunton was born in Muchalls, Kincardineshire, Scotland.
 He was employed by the government of Meiji period Japan as a foreign advisor (o-yatoi gaikokujin), primarily to build lighthouses.

 Over a period of seven and a half years he designed and supervised the building of 26 Japanese lighthouses in the Western style, which became known as Brunton's "children".
 To operate the lighthouses he established a system of lighthouse keepers, based on the one used in Scotland.
 He also helped found Japan's first school of civil engineering.
 In 1871, he was received by Emperor Meiji in recognition of his efforts.

 Early life

-Brunton was born in the Coastguard House (now 11 Marine Terrace) at Muchalls, Fetteresso in The Mearns.
+Brunton was born on 26 December 1841 in the Coastguard House (now 11 Marine Terrace) at Muchalls, Fetteresso in The Mearns.
 His father Richard was an officer in the Coastguard Service who had married Margaret Telfor in January 1841.
 After training as a railway engineer he joined the Stevenson brothers (David and Thomas Stevenson) who were engaged by the British government to build lighthouses.